ChuaCheowHuan/ChuaCheowHuan.github.io/_posts/2019-06-13-A3C_thread_nStep.md

 ---
 layout: posts
 author: Huan
-title: A3C (discrete) multi-threaded version with N step targets
+title: A3C multi-threaded version with N step targets

 ---
 This post demonstrates how to implement the A3C (Asynchronous Advantage Actor Critic) algorithm with Tensorflow.

-This is a multi-threaded version which learns in a discrete environment.
+This is a multi-threaded version.

-Environment from OpenAI's gym: CartPole-v0

 N-step returns are used as critic's targets.